 “Everybody gets very curious in this day of social media, and everybody had their cell phones out and was videotaping what was going on and some were live streaming it as it was happening.
 We’re concerned with what is going on in the house job and keeping the house secure.
 I think they kept a fair enough distance.
 I probably would have rather them been farther away, but they did not interfere with us doing our job,” he says.

-The suspects are 19-year old Justin Brill who lived in the residence where the standoff occurred, 38-year-old John Williams, along with 40-year old Richard Hernandez who was arrested outside the residence prior to the standoff.
-Williams is charged with aggravated robbery and the other two are charged with complicity.
+The suspects are a 19-year old who lived in the residence where the standoff occurred, 38-year-old John Williams, along with 40-year old Richard Hernandez who was arrested outside the residence prior to the standoff.
+Williams is charged with aggravated robbery and Hernandez with complicity.
 They were arraigned Wednesday and are in the county jail being held on $100,000 bonds.